 Between ancient forests, unwilling to disappear from history, the church of Santa María de Pesqueiras is another jewel of Romanesque architecture which is home to Ribeira Sacra.

-The Church of San Juan or San Nicolás presides over the square “Conde de Fenosa” in Portomarín.
+The Church of San Juan or San Nicolás presides over the square “Praza do Camiño” in Portomarín.
 This village is right on Saint James´ Way and here came the order of the Knights of Saint John of Jerusalem in the 12th century to take charge of the hospital for pilgrims.

-An inscription inside the tympanum of the main door shows the date of 1170.
-The earliest documentary sources refer to the 8th century and the bishop Odoario.
-Ferdinand II and Alfonso IX also benefited from donations and privileges to the monastery, being confirmed by Popes as Alejandro III and Lucio III.
-Now it depends on the bishopric of Lugo and serves as parish church, after being restored to the bishopric on one occasion by King Fernando III in 1231.
-The early 13th century is the date when it was finished.
+An engraving on the inside of the tympanum of the main door is dated 1170.
+The first documentary sources referring to this church go back to the 8th century and mention a Bishop Odoario.
+Ferdinand II and Alphonso IX also granted the monastery donations and privileges, which were confirmed by a number of popes, including Alexander III and Lucius III.
+Today, the church belongs to the bishopric of Lugo and is a parish church, after being restored as a bishopric on one occasion by King Ferdinand III in 1231.
+It was therefore completed at the beginning of the 13th century.

 Currently only the Romanesque church is kept.
 It was a monastery of regular canons of St. Augustine, between the 13th century and 14th century.
 It was as a Priory dependent on the Cathedral of Lugo, abolished in 1824 and subsequently relegated to the current church after auctioning their goods with the confiscation of Mendizábal.